ANU-2524/Ecommerce-Follow-Along/README.md

 - Added file type validation to allow only image formats (e.g., .jpg, .png, .jpeg).
 - Set a file size limit to prevent large uploads from slowing down the system.

+# Milestone 24: Order Confirmation Page

+✅ *Goals:*

+### ⿡ Frontend - Order Confirmation Page

+- Developed an *Order Confirmation Page* that displays the following details:
+  - ✅ List of all products in the order with relevant details.
+  - ✅ The selected *delivery address* for clear reference.
+  - ✅ The *total cart value* calculated dynamically.
+  - ✅ A prominent *"Place Order"* button for finalizing the purchase.

 ## ▶ How to Run the Project
 1. Clone the repository: